 Flavor of the Neighborhood: Squirrel Hill Dining Guide

 In Squirrel Hill, every meal tells a story.
-Known as one of Pittsburgh’s most diverse culinary landscapes, this neighborhood allows you to travel from a James Beard-recognized kitchen in Sichuan to a 100-year-old Jewish bakery all within a single afternoon.
+Known as one of Pittsburgh’s most diverse culinary landscapes, this neighborhood allows you to travel from a James Beard-recognized kitchen in Sichuan to a 100-year-old Jewish bakery, topping off your night with a world-class tiki cocktail or a local pint—all within a single neighborhood.
 Whether you're here for the legendary "Pizza War" or seeking the city's best Kosher eats, Squirrel Hill is a walker’s paradise for food lovers.

 The Great Pizza Debate: Mineo’s vs. Aiello’s